A very different style of variable-area flow meter is used extensively to measure flow rate through open channels, such as irrigation ditches.

 The height of liquid above the crest of a weir is analogous to the pressure differential generated by an orifice plate.
 As liquid flow is increased even more, a greater pressure (head) will be generated upstream of the weir, forcing the liquid level to rise.
 This effectively increases the cross-sectional area of the weir’s “throat” as a taller stream of liquid exits the notch of the weir (Note).

-Note : Orifice plates are variable-pressure, constant-area flowmeters.
+Note: Orifice plates are variable-pressure, constant-area flowmeters.
 Rotameters are constant-pressure, variable-area flowmeters.
 Weirs are variable-pressure, variable-area flowmeters.
-As one might expect, the mathematical functions describing each of these flowmeter types is unique!
+As one might expect, the mathematical functions describing each of these flowmeter types are unique!

 This dependence of notch area on flow rate creates a very different relationship between flow rate and liquid height (measured above the crest) than the relationship between flow rate and differential pressure in an orifice plate: